Skip to main content

 Ensure Accurate Job Classification

-Misclassification — assigning the wrong class code to an employee — is one of the most common premium overcharges.
+Misclassification — assigning the wrong class code to an employee — can create overcharges, undercharges, audit disputes, and weak renewal submissions.

 • Match each employee to their primary job duties